Nuggets tie NBA mark with 24 3s in 132-110 win over Warriors - News 12 Now

+DENVER (AP) — The sellout crowd at the Pepsi Center came to see the sharpshooters, and they did.
+Only, it wasn’t the Golden State Warriors hitting from long range, but the short-handed Denver Nuggets.

-DENVER (AP) — Nikola Jokic got his second career triple-double and the Denver Nuggets tied an NBA record with 24 3-pointers while shocking the Golden State Warriors 132-110 on Monday night.
+“Once we saw a few go in, we just wanted to keep going, see how many we could hit,” Will Barton said after the Nuggets tied an NBA record with 24 3-pointers while shocking the Warriors 132-110 on Monday night.

-The Warriors were just 8 of 32 from long range, including 1 of 11 by Stephen Curry.
+The Nuggets beat the Warriors at their own game, but it wasn’t by design.

+“We just wanted to get after them, challenge them on offense and defense.
+It just so happened that we hit a lot of 3s.
+So, we just kept rolling with it,” Barton said.
+“But we never come into a game, especially with a team like that and just want to outshoot them from beyond the arc because that’s what they do.”

+“Every time somebody shot, it just felt like the ball was going in,” Harris said.
+“It’s crazy.”

-Jokic set career highs in rebounds (21) and assists (12) to go with 17 points, and rookie Juancho Hernangomez scored a season-high 27 points, including six 3s.
-Will Barton added 24 points and Jameer Nelson had 23.
+Hernangomez scored a season-high 27 points to go with a season-best 10 boards, Barton added 24 points and Jameer Nelson 23.

-Seven Nuggets sank 3-pointers, but the dizzying array of long-range shots didn’t include any by Jokic.

 Kevin Durant led Golden State with 25 points 48 hours after his emotional return to Oklahoma City.